My name is Cathy. I am a 40-something mother of 10 year old twins who loves buying books.

-In the last year preceeding my challenge, I read 36 books.
+In the last year preceding my challenge, I read 36 books.
 Continuing at this, let’s face it, not very inspiring rate, meant that it would take me 20.72 years to read everything I have in the house.
 I’ll be 63.
 Bloody hell.

-I am also passionate about Irish Literature and host the annual Reading Ireland Month in March.
+I am passionate about Irish Literature and host the annual Reading Ireland Month in March.
 Click on the Irish Literature section to see news and reviews about the exciting work coming from Ireland.
-Each month I focus on a writer from Northern Ireland and you can check those reviews out in my Northern Exposure series.
+I also focus on writing from Northern Ireland in particular and you can check those reviews out in my Northern Exposure series.

 I work full time as the Arts Programmer at the Seamus Heaney HomePlace in Bellaghy where my compulsive reading is seen as a transferable skill!
 I review theatre for the Irish entertainment website No More Workhorse and have taken part in the Belfast Book Festival, Dalkey Book Festival and Jaipur Literature Festival in India.

 You can follow my progress on Twitter @cathy746books or email me at firstname.lastname@example.org